ProjetsPL/treehouse-theme/us/_posts/2020-01-29-radiator-cover-ideas-how-to-cover-an-unattractive-radiator.md

 description: If all your radiator does is heating and it doesn’t have any aesthetic valours, a radiator cover might be a good idea.
 What are pros and cons of such solution?
 image: "/uploads/oslona-na-kaloryfer.jpg"

----
+promoted: false
+update_date: 2020-02-05
-An unaesthetic radiator is a problem of many, otherwise good looking, apartments.
+intro: An unaesthetic radiator is a problem of many, otherwise good looking, apartments.
   Despite the existence of decorative radiators, most of available heating devices are not particularly beautiful objects.
 If it is also your problem, a radiator cover might be a good idea.
 It hides the ugly device, keeping its functionality.
 What type of radiator cover is the best?

+---
 ## What is a radiator cover?

 Radiator cover is a perfect solution when your heating device does not comply with your own aesthetic standards. **Old column radiators** rarely fit newly furnished interiors.
 New, steel heaters are not very aesthetically pleasing either.